 While working as the Restaurant and Venue Manager for 20th Century Club, Autumn oversaw the ESPN Sports Zone and Madden Bowl parties for Super Bowl XL at the GEM Theater.
 There, Autumn experienced first-hand how events can bring diverse groups of people together.

 With over two decades of experience, Autumn understands the nuances of both corporate and social events.
 She excels at motivating, planning and producing enjoyable, meaningful experiences for guests.
-As Director of Catering, Autumn is responsible for its vision and operation.
+As Director of Catering and Retail operations, Autumn is responsible for the vision and operation of each department.
 Autumn has a B.A. in Communications from Wayne State University, Detroit.
-Since joining the University of Michigan team in August 2017, Autumn has dedicated herself to making Michigan Catering the leader and best.
+Since joining the University of Michigan team in August 2017, Autumn has dedicated herself to making Michigan Catering and Retail the leaders and best.

 Kathryn Whiteside, R.D., Director of Systems Management

 A Registered Dietitian for more than 20 years, Kathy oversees food service operating systems and support services including nutrition, information technology, meal plan administration and standards.
 Kathy manages a team of Registered Dietitians, nutrition students and interns and administers the MHealthy Program for Michigan Dining.

 Additionally, Kathy has extensive experience as a production manager, including menu planning, inventory and purchasing.
 In previous roles as a rehabilitation dietitian and clinical dietitian, Kathy designed special menus, provided nutrition consultations, and developed training and outreach classes in nutrition and clinical diets.